 Volunteers needed for Spring 2021

-Due to continued Covid-19 restrictions, only volunteers with experience in extracting birds from mist nets and/or census taking (preferably both) will be considered for the spring migration period.
-Having your own car would also be a huge asset.
+Due to continued Covid-19 restrictions, volunteers with experience in extracting birds from mist nets and/or census taking (preferably both) will be considered for the fall migration period.
+(Being fully vaccinated is preferred) Having your own car would also be an asset.

 The Bruce Peninsula Bird Observatory invites applications from prospective volunteers who are interested in assisting in migration monitoring activities at the Cabot Head Research Station.
 Applications from persons with varied skill levels and experience are encouraged.